 So, for instance, if you're a grandparent who opens an account for your grandchild, the child's parents won't automatically have access to the account—i.e., the ability to check balances, change investments, or withdraw money from the account.

 If you and your spouse open an account, keep in mind that one parent will be designated as the account owner and only that parent will automatically have access to the account.

 Can I switch my investments around?

 IRS regulations only allow you to exchange money from your current 529 investment options to a different option twice per calendar year.
-(The automatic changes within age-based portfolios don't count.)
+(The automatic changes within Target Enrollment Portfolios don't count.)

 However, you can change the investment options for your future contributions anytime you want.

 What's the difference between a 529 prepaid college plan and a 529 college savings plan?